ZoomTen/sgb-music-test/README.md

 not work on a bog-standard GameBoy emulator (not even BGB)

 The SGB reads this music data by reading the screen when prompted by a `SOU_TRN` packet.
+As a consequence, the screen will be full of garbage, and it should be hidden from view by using `MASK_EN` before the data is rendered to VRAM.
+This is not implemented here.

-The music data itself is in the SBN format (a very simple, block-based container for SPC music data basically)
+The music data itself is in the [SBN format](https://github.com/LuigiBlood/SBN2SPC/blob/main/README.md) (a very simple, block-based container for SPC music data basically)

 The SPC data itself is just song sequence data in the basic [N-SPC](https://sneslab.net/wiki/N-SPC_Engine) format.